netsym/primogeni/README.md

          * Select the `JRE System library` which should be second to last on the libraries list.
          * Click on `edit` on the right.
          * Select your jdk that you installed primex with.
 (Click on `alternate JRE->installed JREs->add->Standard VM->next`).
          * Under JRE home, click on directory and navigate to your java home directory.
-If you followed all the insructions, it should be `/usr/local/jdk1.6.0_23`.
-Then click ok then Click on finish.
+If you followed all the insructions, it should be `/usr/lib/jvm/java-6-openjdk-i386/amd64` or `/usr/lib/jvm/java-6-oracle/`.
+Then click `ok` then Click on `finis`h.
 Now select the new JRE under the installed JREs window.
-It should be `jdk1.6.0_23`.
 Click `ok`.
 In the JRE System Library window, under aternate JRE, the open jdk will still be selected.
-You need to change it to `jdk1.6.0_23`, then click finish.
+You need to change it to `openjdk-6` or `java-6-oracle`, then click `finish`.
 Now your Java Build Path is correctly configured.
 Click `ok`.
-         *

 2. Making Slingshot Product
   * Expand the slingshot project.
 Open the `*.product` file corresponding to your machine.
 In our case, it is `slingshot_linux_32.product`.
 The file should have opened up in the editor.
 Click on the `green play button` WITHIN THE PRODUCT FILE!
 This will build and launch slingshot. (!Important Reminder: DO NOT click on the play button on the top of eclipse.)
   * Slingshot will prompt you for a `workspace`.
 Choose a local folder that you would like to use as Sligshot workspace, a different folder than your Eclipse workspace.